 How Many Weeks Are In a Year?

-Here's a table to show you how the years are broken down into weeks and days:
+Here's a table to show you how common years from the Gregorian calendar are broken down into weeks and days:

 Weeks in a year table

 |2016||52 weeks and 2 days||366||yes|

 |2019||52 weeks and 1 day||365||-|

 |2022||52 weeks and 1 day||365||-|

 The exception to the "52 weeks" rule pops up if you're using a fancy academic journal or office wall planner; sometimes they number the weeks based on them running from Sunday to Saturday, or Monday to Sunday, breaking up the first and last weeks of the year to fit this mould.
 Although there are still only 52 weeks in the year, and time doesn't magically slow down**, the way a calendar like that counts fragments at the start and end of the year might mean that the weeks are numbered as high as 54.
 E.g.:

 - WEEK 1: Thursday 1 January, Friday 2 January, Saturday 3 January, Sunday 4 January